loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_INTEGRATION.md

 ## 1. What this solution will do for you

 Basically, all kinds of data can be flexibly sent from LoyJoy to ProCampaign as attributes.
-If you want to transfer newsletter subscribers, [check out our separate docu](https://github.com/loyjoy/welcome/blob/master/documentation/pro_campaign/PRO_CAMPAIGN_INTEGRATION.md).
+If you want to transfer newsletter subscribers, [check out our separate documentation](https://github.com/loyjoy/welcome/blob/master/documentation/pro_campaign/PRO_CAMPAIGN_INTEGRATION.md).

 ## 2. What you need for the data transfer

-You need an API key for ProCampaign that must be set up to *allow writing of the attributes (data fields) that you want to send*.
+You need an API key for ProCampaign that must be set up to **allow writing of the attributes (data fields) that you want to send**.
 Your ProCampaign admin will be able to help you.

 ## 3. Configure the data transfer